sillsdev/TheCombine/README.md

 Runs only the front end of the app in the development mode.

-> Note: The frontend automatically recompiles if you make frontend edits.
-You will also see any lint errors in the
-> console.

 #### `npm run backend`

 Runs only the backend.

-> Note: The backend automatically recompiles if you make backend edits.
-You will also see any lint errors in the
-> console.

 #### `npm run database`